Elbrys/FirstSdnApp/README.md

 # Other Example Applications - OpenNAC API
 There is a Github repository for sample applications that use Elbrys' OpenNAC API.
-If you clone this repository you will have a number of sample applications showing how to program ODL-S via the OpenNAC API.
+If you clone this repository you will have a number of sample applications showing how to program SDN Developer Lab via the OpenNAC API.
    * https://github.com/Elbrys/ODL-S-Sample-Apps

 # Other Example Applications - RESTCONF API
-There is a Github repository for sample applications that use ODL RESTCONF API.
+There is a Github repository for sample applications that use SDN Developer Lab controller's  RESTCONF API.
 These sample applications depend on a python library called pybvc.
    * Learn how to install the pybvc library here:  https://github.com/Brcdcomm/pybvc
    * Learn how to install the pybvcsampls (sample apps) here:  https://github.com/Brcdcomm/pybvcsamples